emarketguy27/keto-macro-calculator/readme.txt

 == Installation ==

-Upload the ketocalculator folder to the /wp-content/plugins/ directory.
+Upload the keto macro calculator folder to the /wp-content/plugins/ directory.
 Activate the plugin via the 'Plugins' menu in WordPress.
 Add the [keto_macro_calculator] shortcode wherever you wish to display the Keto Calculator.